drMy5tery/Trust-Me-Bro/README.md

 * For configuring Youtube API you can refer the documentation [here](https://developers.google.com/youtube/v3/getting-started)

 * After obtaining your API key create a ".env" file in your Project directory and paste "YOUTUBE_API=<your obtained key here\>".
-* Also create a variable "DEBUG=True" in the ".env" file to work in your Local / Development environment.
+* Also create a variable "DEBUG=1" in the ".env" file to work in your Local / Development environment.
 ### Installation

 1. Install pipenv using pip